Skip to main content

 1. Appropriate for readers 12 and up.

-2. If a Spanish translation is not available of the adult selection, a book that is available in Spanish will be chosen that discusses similar themes.
+2. If a Spanish translation is not available for the adult selection, a book that is available in Spanish will be chosen that discusses similar themes.

 You ask that only books with "professional reviews" be nominated.
 What does this mean?

-A professional review of a book is one that appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
-Examples of professional reviews are found in: the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)
+A professional review of a book appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
+Examples of professional reviews are found in the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)

 What is the timeline for One Book, One San Diego?